 2. Treat your in-home work environment like you would any other work environment.

 Implement a morning routine: Have a cup of coffee, check the news (try not to obsess!), and get dressed for work.
-Many of us will spend many hours on video calls over the next few weeks, and while your hair doesn’t have to be perfect, having a morning routine that prepares you for your workday as if you were commuting to the office will help you get into a productive mindset.
+Most of us will spend many hours on video calls throughout this pandemic, and while your hair doesn’t have to be perfect, having a morning routine that prepares you for your workday as if you were commuting to the office will help you get into a productive mindset.

 3. Set a schedule and stick to it.